-PART 1: Create a scope and sequence, including learning outcomes, covering a year (4 terms) for a Stage 5 class.
+PART 1: Create a scope and sequence, including learning outcomes, covering 10 weeks for a Year 12 class.

-PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for one of the terms.
-Your scope and sequence must indicate when the task will occur and how the feedback from the summative task can also be used for formative assessment.
+PART 2: Prepare an assessment task (not just an essay) that directly links to the teaching and learning intentions for the term's work.
+Your scope and sequence must indicate when the task will occur and how the feedback form the summative task can also be used for formative assessment.
+Make sure your instructions for the task are grammatically correct and communicate effectively for students.